Independent Candidate Samiullah Khan Wins PK-76 Election - UrduPoint

 -

+Armed Forces felicitate nation on peaceful conduct of general elections4 hours ago

-EC delegation express satisfaction over transparent polling process in Attock3 hours ago
+EC delegation express satisfaction over transparent polling process in Attock4 hours ago

 -